LEARN

 Discomfort When Stretching

-We’ve said it before and’ll say it again: If a stretch becomes painful, you’re going too far!
+It's worth repeating: if a stretch becomes painful, you're going too far.
 You should feel a gentle pull while holding a stretch, and your flexibility and range of motion will increase gradually the more often you do it.

 You never want to feel discomfort when you stretch.
 Otherwise, you could: